outpaddling/LPJS/README.md

 End users should install using a package manager, to ensure that dependencies are properly managed.
-Note that pkgsrc can be used by anyone, on virtually any POSIX operating system, with or without administrator privileges..

 I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
 If you would like to see a